What is the greatest threat to the health and safety of your employees?

 Companies also have clear responsibility under Health and Safety to effectively manage their on road risks.
 This goes beyond making sure vehicles are taxed and insured.
 The Corporate Manslaughter Act may eventually be used to hold to account those who have failed to protect their drivers.
 Although there is already legislation in place to deal with inaction resulting in damage or personal injury.

 However, you do not need to fear legislation.
-The reality is that responsible companies are already managing their on road risk, extending their traditional health and safety focus to include company drivers and are striving to do the best they can to make sure their staff stay safe.
+The reality is that responsible companies are already doing their best to manage their on road risk, extending their traditional health and safety focus to include company drivers and are striving to do the best they can to make sure their staff stay safe.
 If you were not such a company you would not be reading this.
 A culture of safety, driven from the top down, understood and subscribed to by everyone, will already be helping you to effectively manage your risk.
 Although, you may have identified that you need some help or guidance.
 Also, there are always opportunities for continuous improvement.
 Including the provision of a driver training programme.